CJCXZRO/railsgirls.github.io/README.md

 ## Contributing a Guide

-To contribute a guide, view the instructions at http://guides.railsgirls.com/contributing
+To contribute a guide, you can view the instructions at http://guides.railsgirls.com/contributing

 ## Twitter